Like with any other area in life, disaster can strike while you’re out camping.

 The Red 5 Day Pack includes all of the basics such as 32 entrees, 5 packets of water, portable stove, fuel, cup, squeeze light, whistle, first aid & hygiene, matches, blanket and more.
 It does not, however, include a Life Straw, which in my opinion should be included in every survival pack (you could easily add it yourself.
 Purchase Here At Amazon

 The Wise 5 Day Pack weighs in at 4 lbs, 3.5 ounces and covers everything you would need for a standard survival situation.
 The pack claims to be enough for 1 person to last 5 days, but it’s contents suggest more.
 It includes the same 32 entrees, 5 packets of water, portable stove, fuel pellets, a cup, a squeeze light, a whistle, first aid & hygiene kit, matches, blankets, playing cards and more as the Red pack but also has some other useful gear.
 A survival knife, survival tool, fishing line, a small ax, a fire starter and more.
 This is a great pack for the price.
 Purchase At Amazon

-This 2 person, 5 day kit is rationed very similar to the above kits while being balanced more for 2 people versus 1.
-It includes all of the basics such as food, water, Lifestraw and survival tools.
+This 2 person, 5-day kit is rationed very similarly to the above kits while being balanced more for 2 people versus 1.
+It includes all of the basics such as food, water, Lifestraw, and survival tools.
 Buy This Camping Survival Kit on Amazon.

-This 4 person, 5 day pack includes a life straw, 60 food bars, 40 pouches of drinking water, a large first aid kit, rain ponchos, a machete, 2 survival knives, survival axe, a rope saw, rope, shelter and much more.
+This 4 person, 5-day pack includes a life straw, 60 food bars, 40 pouches of drinking water, a large first aid kit, rain ponchos, a machete, 2 survival knives, survival ax, a rope saw, rope, shelter and much more.
 Buy This Camping Survival kit on Amazon.